silverdonkey/niko-consulting-website/content/en/docs/gitlabci-datapipes/index.md

 ### What does 'Data Deployment' mean?

 In a microservice landscape, data and software can be developed separately and only at runtime in one environment (stage) they are "linked" together.
 Such a separation is often predetermined by the organizational structure: different departments and teams are responsible for software development and data management.
-A CI/CD approach then inevitably also affects data management and requires that **Data** is also deployable accordingly to the different stages, just like **software**.
+A CI/CD approach then inevitably also affects data management and requires that **data** is also deployable accordingly to the different stages, just like **software**.
 In such a context, a microservice consists of **software and data** that are developed independently of one another.
 Before going live, however, the microservice(s) must be extensively tested "as a whole" - i.e. software and data.

 ### What does 'Data Test' mean?